 Stair-step cracks in masonry joints are a bigger concern, especially if the wall is bulging or the crack is wider than ¼ inch.
 A plugged gutter or other moisture problem outside is probably exerting pressure on that part of the wall.
-Depending on the severity of the stair stepping and its supportive nature, these cracks tend to call for interior bracing.
-Severe form of stair step cracks may be recommended for a wall push back where the exterior of the home is dug out to expose the crack from the exterior and remove the soil and clay causing the issue.
-The interior wall can be push back and supported with braces at this time and it is recommend as long as the wall is exposed from the exterior that you waterproof that wall at the same time.
+Depending on the severity of the stair-stepping and its supportive nature, these cracks tend to call for interior bracing.
+A severe form of stair-step cracks may be recommended for a wall push back where the exterior of the home is dug out to expose the crack from the exterior and remove the soil and clay causing the issue.
+The interior wall can be push back and supported with braces at this time and it is recommended as long as the wall is exposed from the exterior that you waterproof that wall at the same time.
 This will provide a lifetime warranty on the wall which transfers with the life of the home.

 Horizontal cracks are most serious.
 It may be that water-saturated soil froze and expanded, pushing in and breaking the foundation.
 Or, you may have soil that expands when damp and shrinks when dry.
 Horizontal cracks are the most vulnerable cracks to eventual wall movement.
 These cracks need to be dealt with through interior bracing and may also be recommended for exterior wall exposure, waterproofing and push back depending on severity levels.